 Organic Mattresses without Fiberglass

 If you're looking for a mattress without fiberglass and toxic chemicals such as formaldehyde and VOCs, it's worth spending a little bit extra on a natural latex mattress.
-Organic mattresses are made from 100% natural materials and use natural fire retardants, such as wool.

 Most of these mattresses are Greenguard GOLD, GOTS and GOLS certified, which means they're free from any potentially harmful compounds, including fiberglass.
 Take a look at these affordable options:

 Pure Green Natural Latex Mattress

 Certificates: GOTS, GOLS, OEKO-TEX Standard 100, Greenguard GOLD

 Material: Latex, Organic Cotton, Organic Wool